youmakemefry-cmd/ai-gallery/README.md

-# AI Progression Gallery Engine
+# NeuroVista Gallery Engine
 <a href="https://github.com/user-attachments/assets/cb032e0b-0f26-4be3-b993-2939928c39e3" target="_blank">
   <img src="https://github.com/user-attachments/assets/cb032e0b-0f26-4be3-b993-2939928c39e3" alt="Gallery Preview" width="50%" />
 </a>

-A lightweight, dark-themed portfolio engine designed to showcase iterative AI generation work.
-Instead of just showing static results, this engine highlights the "progression"—allowing viewers to compare the original output with various AI variations using an interactive before/after slider.
+A lightweight, zero-dependency, static-site gallery engine designed for AI artists, photographers, and creatives.
+Showcase your "Original vs. Variation" workflows with an interactive, glass-morphism inspired interface.

 ## Why this engine?
 I built this because existing portfolio templates often lack a way to display non-linear AI generation processes.
 This engine automates the gallery creation process so you can focus on your art, not on manual HTML coding.

 ## Key Features
 * **Interactive Comparison:** Built-in before/after slider for side-by-side analysis.
 * **Progression-First UI:** Supports infinite variations per folder.
 * **Automated Indexing:** No need to manually update HTML when you add new projects.
+* **Lightbox Preview:** Built-in full-screen viewing mode with support for intuitive navigation and metadata display.
+* **Glassmorphism UI:** Modern, clean aesthetic with blur-effects, dark theme, and high-quality responsiveness.
-*   **Mobile Responsive:** Fully adaptive design for phone and desktop viewing.
+* **Mobile-First Design:** Fully adaptive layout that feels natural on both desktop and mobile devices.
 * **Dark Mode:** Aesthetic, developer-friendly dark theme.
+* **Zero Dependencies:** Pure HTML5, CSS3, and Vanilla JavaScript.
+Extremely fast and easy to deploy on GitHub Pages or any static host.

 ## Getting Started